 You definitely do not need such additional stress before or during boarding and the suggestion that you “just board and the cabin staff will work it out when you are on the plane” is not comforting when your child is too young to leave alone when you get on the plane and you do not know which seat to even sit in.

-Where possible, check in online – one fewer thing to do at the airport and you will know where you are sitting.
+So, where possible, check-in online for your long-haul flight with a toddler.
+This will be one fewer thing to do at the airport and you will know where you are sitting.
 Even if you need to pay an additional fee: try and reserve your seats.
 It is worth it.

 Tip 3: Check travel documents